Fmstrat/linux-gaming/rocketleague/BAKKESMOD.md

 While I have not tried this on Steam Deck yet, the process should work similarly since ProtonUp-Qt and SteamTinkerLaunch function basically the same way on SD.
 Please feel free to submit a PR to update this document with SD (or CentOS) specific instructions.
 This may seem complicated at first, but as you go through the steps you will realize it's pretty basic.

+This guide applies to Steam, but should work for Heroic other than changing paths.
+A PR is welcome for updates to cover this as well.

 **This guide assumes you already have Rocket League installed via Proton in Linux**

 The method: